We welcome your class to the planetarium. Our shows are live, interactive, and can be adjusted to meet different needs.

 Activity: NASA Green house gases with gummies (bottom of page)

 - Modern 88 official constellations, Seasonal versus Circumpolar constellations, and some basic constellations

-Activity: Modeling the night sky: Zodiac constellations (Grade 6)
+Activity: Modeling the night sky: Zodiac constellations (PDF) (Grade 6)

 Activity: The Sun is a yellow Styrofoam ball in the middle of the Planetarium.
 The teacher is the Earth going around the Sun and the students are the stars twinkling.
 As the teacher moves around the Sun, he/she could see the constellations away from the Sun only.

 Website: Windows to the Universe information on circumpolar constellations

 Website: Windows to the Universe information and multimedia on constellations